pineappleworkshop/aleo-zordle/README.md

 - Lacking contraints.
 Currently, it is possible to cheat the game in more ways than one.
 However, these exploits are trivial to fix and certainly will be in future implementations.

-- At some point, would love to pair this with reactle (https://reactle.vercel.app) an open-source wordle clone in react.
-This would really bring zordle to life!

 ### Why Aleo?